Richardinho/cms/stories/to-do/17-log-out-button.md

-# #17  As a user, I want to be able to log out
+# Story 17: As a user, I want to be able to log out

 The user should be able to click a button to log out.
 They should be redirected to login page